amber-lang/amber-docs/docs/0.6.0-alpha/getting_started/installation.md

 ## Windows Support

-As windows does not come with bash installed it makes no sense to support it.
-Please install WSL 2 on your windows machine and install Linux version of Amber compiler inside.
+As Windows does not come with bash installed, it makes no sense to support it.
+Please install WSL 2 on your Windows machine and install the Linux version of the Amber compiler inside.

-In order for it to work you may need to run the following code that pulls all the prerequisites.
-These count for Debian and Ubuntu based images.
+For it to work, you may need to run the following code that pulls all the prerequisites.
+These count for Debian and Ubuntu-based images.

 ```sh
 sudo apt install curl bc